 How long do we have to wait to get into the All About U Adoptions program?

 - We work one-on-one with each of our families so you will not be waiting for an informational session.
-You can start working through our program as you determine our team is the right fit for you, and we determine we will be able to help with your fulfill your dreams of parenthood.
+You can start working through our program as you determine whether or not our team is the right fit for you, and we determine if we will be able to help fulfill your dreams of parenthood.

 How long until we can get a homestudy?

 - We can start the homestudy process as soon as you are ready.
-Generally we can complete the homestudy while we are waiting for background checks.
+Our homestudy process is self-paced and primarily conducted in your home.

 How long until we have baby in our arms?

-- Our goal is to have a match within a year, but this is not a promise or a guarantee.
+- Our goal is to have a match within two years, but this is not a promise or a guarantee.
 It is a goal we work tirelessly to achieve.

 Will we know if the baby has health issues?